ssp21/ssp21-spec/ssp21.md

 ##### Request Handshake Begin

-The master initiates the process of establishing a new session by sending the *Request Handshake Begin* message.
+The initiator starts the process of establishing a new session by sending the *Request Handshake Begin* message.

 ```
 message RequestHandshakeBegin {